gappuser/qryptr/README.md

 <img src="./images/construction44.png" width="50%" height="50%">

 Solder the frontplate 18 pin connector (or order an assembled frontplate from JLCPCB), and connect it.
-Soldering can be a bit tricky.
+Soldering this 0.5mm pitch connector can be a bit tricky.

 <img src="./images/construction55.png" width="50%" height="50%">